 This exciting year introduces you to core Transactional Analysis (TA) theory and concepts and how they apply to you, your life, your decisions and your relationships.

-If you want to become a professional psychotherapist, counsellor, coach, business consultant or Certified Transactional Analyst, this is the first step in your training.
+If you want to become a UKCP Registered psychotherapist, an NCPS accredited counsellor, a coach, a business consultant or an internationally accredited Certified Transactional Analyst, this is the first step in your training.

 For those already qualified in another modality, this course offers excellent professional development, enhancing your existing therapeutic training by adding invaluable TA concepts, approaches and skills.